menus12/DAwR-2023-final-project/README.md

 When analysing the summary statistics where the top 10 regions in terms of mark100 scores, the following could be noted:
 - there are some outliers 5 of the 10 regions, meaning the deviate a bit more from the bulk of the data.
 These outliers are data points (observations of results) that fall outside the typical range of the values of the dataset.
-- The presence of these outliers can affect the interpretation of the boxplot.
+- the presence of these outliers can affect the interpretation of the boxplot.
 The whiskers of the boxplot extend to 1.5 times the interquartile range (IQR) beyond the first and third quartiles.
-- The medians and Interquartile Ranges (IQR) in the boxplots are all relatively close to each other when compared against regions.
+- the medians and interquartile ranges (IQR) in the boxplots are all relatively close to each other when compared against regions.
 It suggests that, on average, the central tendency of the the scores (mark100) is similar across the top 10 regions.